S e e w a l d' s A r t G a l l e r y

 Michael's tips on how to improve existing photographs were also invaluable.
 I was amazed how he was able to look at a few of my own photographs and, with a little cropping, the photographs went from good to great.

 ...Michael was able to explain concepts in a straight-forward manner, with lots of examples.
-When discussing composition, he pointed to his own works to empathize points and then further demonstrated them using the students' own photographs.
+When discussing composition, he pointed to his own works to emphasize points and then further demonstrated them using the students' own photographs.
 He was quite patient with the students, even when they were frustrated.

 ...I also enjoyed the short tour of the photography museum.
 It was very enjoyable to critique the works of art with our new "eyes."..."